Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Introduction

-For the sake of an easier presentation, we first describe the result for the special case of point line covers, that is, for $(d,1)$-hypergraphs.
-We later describe how the result generalizes to higher-dimensional axis-aligned affine subspaces.
-Generally, we use $d,\ell$ to denote the dimensions of the (sub-)space and $k= {d\choose\ell}$ to denote the number of parts in the corresponding hypergraph.
-For the special case of point line cover considered in this section we have $k=d$.
+\paragraph{Notation and problem definition.} We use $d$ and $\ell$ to denote the dimensions of the space and the axis-aligned subspaces, respectively.
+We use $k= {\binom{d}{\ell}}$ to denote the number of parts in the corresponding hypergraph.
+For the special case of point-line cover that we consider in \cref{sec:repgraph} we have $k=d$.
+Let $[k] = \{1, \ldots, k\}$ for any $k \in \mathbb{N}$.

-Let $P$ be a finite set of points in $\mathbb{R}^k$.
+Let $P$ be a finite set of points in $\mathbb{R}^d$.
 We define the $k$-hypergraph $G_P$ as follows.
-The vertex set of $G_P$ is the set of axis-parallel lines containing at least one point in $P$.
-The hyperedges in $G_P$ correspond to the points in $P$ where the hyperedge corresponding to some $p\in P$ contains the $k$ axis-parallel lines incident on $p$ as vertices.
-Note that $G_P$ is $k$-partite and $k$-uniform (that is $G_P$ is a $k$-hypergraph) where the $k$ parts of the partition correspond to the $k$ dimensions.
+The vertex set of $G_P$ is the set of axis-parallel affine subspaces (lines in the special case) containing at least one point in $P$.
+The hyperedges in $G_P$ correspond to the points in $P$.
+The hyperedge corresponding to a point $p\in P$ contains the $k$ axis-parallel subspaces (lines) incident to $p$ as vertices.
+Note that $G_P$ is $k$-partite and $k$-uniform where the $k$ parts of the partition correspond to $\binom{d}{\ell}$ ($d$ in the special case of point-line cover) sets of axis-aligned subspaces.

-Our main task is to decide for a given hypergraph $G$ whether there is a point line cover instance $P$ such that $G$ and $G_P$ are isomorphic.
-We say that $G$ is \emph{represented} by $P$ and, thus, \emph{representable}.
-We assume that the partition of $G$ into $k$ parts is given.
+Our main task is to decide, for a given hypergraph $G = (V,E)$ with the partition $V= V_1 \cup V_2 \cup \ldots \cup V_k$ of the vertex set $V$ of $G$, whether there is an axis-aligned point-subspace cover (or point-line cover in the special case) instance $P$ such that $G$ and $G_P$ are isomorphic.
+In this case we say that $G$ is \emph{represented} by $P$ and, thus, \emph{representable}.
+A representable hypergraph we also call \emph{$(d,\ell)$-hypergraph}.
+We assume that the partition of~$G$ into $k$ parts is given.